 The Consolidated and Combined Financial Statements (the "Financial Statements") were prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC") applicable to interim financial statements.
-The Financial Statements reflect the historical results of operations, comprehensive income and cash flows for the three and six months ended March 29, 2024 and March 31, 2023 and the financial position as of March 29, 2024 and September 29, 2023 for the Company and are denominated in United States ("U.S.") dollars.
+The Financial Statements reflect the historical results of operations and comprehensive income for the three and nine months ended June 28, 2024 and June 30, 2023, the cash flows for the three nine months ended June 28, 2024 and six months ended March 29, 2024 and March 31, 2023 June 30, 2023, and the financial position as of March 29, 2024 June 28, 2024 and September 29, 2023 for the Company and are denominated in United States ("U.S.") dollars.

 Prior to the Separation, the Company's business functioned together with other Aramark businesses.
 The assets, liabilities, revenue and expenses of the Company prior to the Separation have been reflected as Combined Financial Statements on a historical cost basis, as included in the consolidated financial statements of Aramark, using the historical accounting policies applied by Aramark.
-Prior to the Separation, separate financial statements had not been prepared for the Company, and it has not operated as a standalone business from Aramark.
+Prior to the Separation, separate financial statements had not been prepared for the Company, and it ~~had~~ not operated as a standalone business from Aramark.
 The historical results of operations, financial position and cash flows of the Company prior to the Separation presented in these Combined Financial Statements may not be indicative of what they would have been had the Company actually been an independent standalone public company.
-Transactions between the Company and Aramark for the three and six months ended March 31, 2023 have been included in the Combined Financial Statements and are considered related party transactions (see Note 13.
+Transactions between the Company and Aramark for the three and ~~six~~ nine months ended ~~March 31, 2023~~ June 30, 2023 have been included in the Combined Financial Statements and are considered related party transactions (see Note 13.
 "Related Parties").